debian4tw/space-battle/README.md

 I didn´t use any game engine, back in the day it was just a fun way to play around with node, canvas and websockets.

 It is composed of:
--An authoritative server with node, express and socket.io -A dumb client which just takes sends commands to the server/receives the game state via socket.io and renders the game with canvas.
+* An authoritative server with node, express and socket.io
+* A dumb client which just takes sends commands to the server/receives the game state via socket.io and renders the game with canvas.